equinor/ccs-scripts/docs/webviz/plugin/co2-leakage.md

 - `file_containment_boundary`: Path to a polygon representing the containment area
 - `file_hazardous_boundary`: Path to a polygon representing the hazardous area
 - `well_pick_file`: Path to a file containing well picks
-- `co2_containment_relpath`: Path to a table of co2 containment data (amount of CO2 outside/inside a boundary), for co2 mass.
+- `plume_mass_relpath`: Path to a table of co2 containment data (amount of CO2 outside/inside a boundary), for co2 mass.
 Relative to each realization.
-- `co2_containment_volume_actual_relpath`: Path to a table of co2 containment data (amount of CO2 outside/inside a boundary), for co2 volume of type "actual".
-Relative to each realization.
+- `plume_actual_volume_relpath`: Path to a table of co2 containment data (amount of CO2 outside/inside a boundary), for co2 volume of type "actual".
-- `co2_containment_volume_actual_simple_relpath`: Path to a table of co2 containment data (amount of CO2 outside/inside a boundary), for co2 volume of type "actual_simple".
 Relative to each realization.
 - `unsmry_relpath`: Relative path to a csv version of a unified summary file
 - `fault_polygon_attribute`: Polygons with this attribute are used as fault polygons
 - `map_attribute_names`: Dictionary for overriding the default mapping between attributes visualized by the plugin and attributes names used by EnsembleSurfaceProvider